intelagense/rwxrob/log/2021/02/10/README.md

+## Wednesday, February 10, 2021, 7:12:48PM EST <1613002368>

+TIL that `os.Executable()` is preferred since 1.5 over `os.Args[0]`
+since it is more reliable across platforms and impervious to changes to the first argument (as it sometimes done to convey meaning in `ps` output).
+It is also a full path to the executable to allow validation against any internal idea of executable path in the code that isn't system dependent.

+## Wednesday, February 10, 2021, 5:58:36PM EST <1612997916>

+Struggling with decision so use `jsonconfig-go` or `jsoncache-go` as the name.
+I feel like `config` is more relevant.
+I'll use `git` as example, which uses `git config` even though it doesn't recognize any of the freedesktop standard conventions.

 ## Wednesday, February 10, 2021, 5:36:39PM EST <1612996599>

 One of the most annoying things about the otherwise amazing `gh` command